How To Manage Agency Cash Flow

 12. Consider Financing Options

-Are you considering all of the financial ways to accelerate the growth of your agency?
+Are you considering all of the financial ways to accelerate the growth and operating cash flow of your agency?
 As with any business, there are always startup costs and then regular recurring costs.
 Researching all of the different sources of funding for your agency makes the difference in how fast your business grows.

 Self-funding / Bootstrapped

 If your expenses are manageable, you may have been able to make this option work.
-However, it also comes with the risk of long-term debt, losing personal savings, not earning a paycheck for yourself, etc.
+However, it also comes with the risk of long-term debt, losing personal savings, not earning a paycheck for yourself, and of course, a negative cash flow statement.

 Small Business Loans

-Getting the necessary funds from the bank is another route agency owners take.
+Getting the necessary funds from the bank is another route agency owners take when managing cash flow.
 However, you always want to consider the interest rates and terms and conditions as they can make a major impact on the success or failure of your agency.

 Venture Capital from Investors